 - Any road that is likely to be used predominantly by large vehicles must be designed to the appropriate standard to accommodate such vehicles.
-We do not usually adopt roads serving solely commercial buildings, but these roads should still be built to a standard acceptable to us in order to reduce any overspill onto the highway arising from unusable private roads. - Each development will have its own needs depending on its use, but every proposed industrial development should provide adequate facilities on the site.
+We do not usually adopt roads serving solely commercial buildings, but these roads should still be built to a standard acceptable to us in order to reduce any overspill onto the highway arising from unusable private roads. - Opportunities for landscaping such as planting, verges, trees, and SUDs should be considered. - Each development will have its own needs depending on its use, but every proposed industrial development should provide adequate facilities on the site.
 This includes ensuring that access roads are kept unobstructed, regardless of whether the road network is to become publicly adopted highway.
-It is therefore essential that any on-site parking reflects the needs of the development proposal, whilst according with the parking standards. - It is also essential that the internal layout of developments can facilitate larger vehicles by provide appropriate parking and turning areas. - Generally for commercial developments, parking bays that can accommodate 16.5m long vehicles and an appropriately sized turning area will be required according to the associated servicing needs.
-Suitability will be led by the requirement of the site.
-Attention should be paid to the servicing space requirements in the Local Plan standards
+It is therefore essential that any on-site parking reflects the needs of the development proposal, whilst according with the parking standards. - It is also essential that the internal layout of developments can facilitate larger vehicles by provide appropriate parking and turning areas.